tlamadon/twoway-yourway/README.md

 For now the data is guaranteed to be connected, so no need to compute the connected set.
 Just construct the firm fixed effects and return them as a dictionary into a `json` file as in [results.json](sample-python/results.json).

 The code should be callable from the terminal.
-In can be written in any language, and we will figure out as we go how to guarantee that the required packages are available.
+Iy can be written in any language, and we will figure out as we go how to guarantee that the required packages are available.
 We will probably rely on conda.

-Create a folder with your name or pseudo or team name, add your code to it and add the `infos.json` file that contains the command that should be used for execution.
-Then submit your code as `pull request`.
+Create a folder with your name or pseudo or team name, add your code to it and add a `infos.json` file that contains the command that should be used for execution, see [infos.json](sample-python/infos.json).
+Then submit your code as a `pull request`.

 We will compile a leader board!